AmrAbdelgalil/deployment-process-project/documentation/infrastructure.md

 # Udagram Application:

-    The application is consisting of two main components:
+- The application is consisting of two main components:

   a.
 Udagram-api:
-         Using `Postgres` Database hosted on `aws RDS service`.
+  Using Postgres Database hosted on aws RDS service.

   b.
 Udagram-frontend (An Ionic project):
-        Built with `Angular` framework and hosted on `aws S3 Bucket` called `amr-udagram`.
+  Built with Angular framework and hosted on aws S3 Bucket called amr-udagram.

-    We use `Node.js` version v16.15.1 and `NPM` version v8.3.0.
+- We use Node.js version v16.15.1 and NPM version v8.3.0.

 ## Dependencies: